 Understanding the volume and type of calls your department receives will determine the apparatus you need and what kind of equipment it must accommodate.
 That includes pumps, tanks, aerial ladders, breathing apparatus, and more.

-Often a department will arrive on the scene with the same type of equipment regardless of type of emergency, when it may be a better use of resources to tailor your fleet to specific types of emergencies, including those that don’t involve fires.
+Often a department will arrive on the scene with the same type of equipment regardless of the type of emergency, when it may be a better use of resources to tailor your fleet to specific types of emergencies, including those that don’t involve fires.

 The need for more versatile response capabilities could easily translate into higher apparatus and equipment costs — whether your department opts for a larger fleet of highly specialized apparatus, or a smaller fleet of multipurpose fire trucks.

-After assessing the needs of his district, for example, South Callaway’s Wallendorf determined that his department needed versatile apparatus that could accomplish a multitude of different tasks.
+After assessing the needs of his district, for example, South Callaway’s Wallendorf determined that his department needed a versatile apparatus that could accomplish a multitude of different tasks.

 This need to accommodate a more diverse array of emergencies is another area where a quality used fire truck could help get the specs you need for less money than you would spend on a new apparatus.